npccoin/npccoincore-message/README.md

 ## Contributing

 Feel free to dive in!
-[Open an issue](https://github.com/dashevo/dashcore-message/issues/new) or submit PRs.
+[Open an issue](https://github.com/npccoin/npccoincore-message/issues/new) or submit PRs.

-Please see [CONTRIBUTING.md](https://github.com/dashpay/dash/blob/master/CONTRIBUTING.md) on the DashCore repo for information about how to contribute.
+Please see [CONTRIBUTING.md](https://github.com/npccoin/npccoin/blob/master/CONTRIBUTING.md) on the NPCcoin Core repo for information about how to contribute.

 ## License